bighill/headless-node-session-auth/README.md

 # node-headless-sample

-This is an example of headless node app.
-A React frontend is proxied through Nginx such that both the _frontend_ and _backend_ can be served from the same domain.
-AJAX and web socket communication is authenticated with sessions.

-The goal of this project is to create a useful development environment that can relatively easily be deployed to a production environment.
+The goal of this project is to create a sample development environment for a headless NodeJS server and static React site.
+The backend and frontend are proxied through Nginx so both can be served from the same domain to simplify authentication.

 ## The Backend